Andrea Gibson: Gender identity

 Gibson was genderqueer and used the pronouns they/them/theirs.
 Many of their poems are about gender identity, such as "Swing Set" and "Andrew".
-Gibson said, regarding gender, "I don't necessarily identify within a gender binary.
+Gibson said, regarding gender: "I don't necessarily identify within a gender binary.
 I've never in my life really felt like a woman and I've certainly never felt like a man.
 I look at gender on a spectrum and I feel somewhere on that spectrum that's not landing on either side of that."

-Regarding appellation, Gibson expressed affinity for a variety of names, stating "The names my loved ones call me that I love being called: Andrea.
+Regarding appellation, Gibson expressed affinity for a variety of names, stating: "The names my loved ones call me that I love being called: Andrea.
 Andrew.
 Andy.
 Anderson.
 Dre.
 Gibby.
 Gib.
 Gibbs.
 Gibba.
 Sam.
 Faye.
 Pangee."

 Illness and death

 In 2016, Gibson stated they had had chronic Lyme disease since at least 2010, and spoke about their experience with physical suffering and difficulty accessing care and treatment.

 Gibson was diagnosed with ovarian cancer in August 2021.
 On August 2, 2022, they canceled a scheduled tour due to a recurrence of the cancer.
 They announced a further recurrence in May 2023 on the We Can Do Hard Things podcast with Glennon Doyle.

 Gibson and their wife are the subjects of the documentary Come See Me in the Good Light, which documented their marriage and how they dealt with Gibson's terminal cancer diagnosis.
-Directed by Ryan White and produced by comedian Tig Notaro, the film won the Festival Film Favorite Award at the 2025 Sundance Film Festival.
+Directed by Ryan White and produced by Tig Notaro, the film won the Festival Film Favorite Award at the 2025 Sundance Film Festival.
 Gibson co-wrote a song titled "Salt Then Sour Then Sweet" for the documentary, with executive producers Sara Bareilles and Brandi Carlile.

 Gibson died of ovarian cancer on July 14, 2025, aged 49, at their home in Longmont, Colorado.